benwhale/saber-tech-test/PLAN.md

      - Either that, or does DynamoDB handle random keys?
 Maybe we should utilise DB functionality instead -- research this
    - Python libraries... slugify wouldn't be random.
 Sqids (formerly Hashids) could be interesting.
 Should probably use a salt to make it more secure.
 Although it doesn't need to be secure, just a random slug associated in the database.
 So I could just generate a random number and put it in base 32?
 Or perhaps just use random.choices from the alphanumeric characters for the number of characters I need given it's not actually important it just needs to be short and random
    - NOTE - I should definitely unit test this :D

+   - I will need boto3 for db interaction, but I'm going to start an initial version with just the

 3a.
 Listing urls? (or do later)